javamultiplex/dsa-workshop/src/main/java/com/javamultiplex/mathematics/README.md

 - If b2 > 4ac, then roots are real
 and different.
 For example, roots of x2 - 7x - 12 are 3 and 4

+# Permutation

+Permutation is the different arrangements of a given number of elements taken one by one, or some, or all at a time.
+For example, if we have two elements A and B, then there are two possible arrangements, AB and BA.

+Number of permutations when 'r' elements are arranged out of a total of 'n' elements is n P r = n! / (n - r)!.

+For example, let n = 4 (A, B, C and D) and r = 2 (All permutations of size 2).
+The answer is 4!/(4-2)! = 12.
+The twelve permutations are AB, AC, AD, BA, BC, BD, CA, CB, CD, DA, DB and DC.

+Important Properties of Permutation:
+- n P n = n*(n-1)*(n-2)*......*1 = n!.
+- n P 0 = n! / n! = 1.
+- n P 1 = n.
+- n P n-1 = n!.
+- n P r/n P r-1 = n - r + 1.

+Permutation with **repetition** allowed: The number of permutation or arrangements of N numbers with repetition allowed will be N^N. For Example, permutations of {1,2} with repetitions will be {{1,1}, {1,2}, {2,1},{2,2}}.

+Permutation with **duplicates**: The number of permutations or arrangements of N objects of which p1 are of one kind, p2 are of second kind, ..., pk are of k-th kind and the rest if any, are of different kinds is: N! / (p1! * p2! *....*pk!).

+# Combination

+Combination is the different selections of a given number of elements taken one by one, or some, or all at a time.
+For example, if we have two elements A and B, then there is only one way to 00select two items, we select both of them.

+Number of combinations when 'r' elements are selected out of a total of 'n' elements is n C r = n! / [ (r !) * (n - r)! ].
+For example, let n = 4 (A, B, C and D) and r = 2 (All combinations of size 2).
+The answer is 4!/((4-2)!*2!) = 6.
+The six combinations are AB, AC, AD, BC, BD, CD.

+Important Properties of Combination:
+- n C 0 = n C n = 1.
+- n C r = n C n-r.
+- n C r + n C r-1 = n+1 C r.
+- n * n-1 C r-1 = (n - r + 1)* n C r-1.